Yoast/developer/docs/features/canonical-urls/functional-specification.md

 * A taxonomy index of pages related to ‘milk’ (which has parent taxonomies of both ‘foods’ and ‘liquids’, and where the path root for the taxonomy is stuff/) should have a %%path%% of stuff/foods/milk.

 ## Constructing the %%date%% variable
-Date structures are used in date indexes (e.g., “all posts published in 2016”), and, when the user prefers that all posts/pages have a date root.
+Date structures are used in date indexes (e.g., "all posts published in 2016"), and, when the user prefers that all posts/pages have a date root.
 In both cases, we assume that the user has defined a preferred date structure/format, which may take any format (e.g., Y/m/d, U, d-M-y, date/d-m-Y, etc).
 If so, then the %%path%% should be prefixed by the preferred format (e.g., date/22-05-2018/post-name).
 If there’s no evidence of preferred format (and a page may be accessed via multiple formats, such as the raw timestamp and a ‘pretty’ structure), the %%path%% should select a canonical date format based on the following order of preference when valid (adapting / using comparable concepts when there’s no precise match):
 * **Y/m/d**, e.g., 2018/05/22